 Canada Celebrates 150 Years

-2017 marks the 150th year of Canadian Confederation — and the country is planning a blowout year of birthday festivities.
+Canada marks 150 years of Confederation in 2017 — and the country is planning a blowout year of anniversary festivities.
 Come celebrate with us in Toronto!
 From big-city spectacle to rustic Canadiana, Ontario’s capital is the place to discover all the best our nation has to offer, and to learn more about what makes Canada Canada.
 Here’s a sample of what’s happening in Toronto:

 Through 2017: The Toronto Symphony Orchestra celebrates Canadian music, from rock to classical, with performances throughout the year.